srImathE satakOpAya nama:

 Similar to nanjIyar‘s introduction.

-Previously, parAnkusa nAyaki said “Even if you don’t want to eliminate our sufferings in separation, at least ensure that your nArAyaNathvam is not challenged”.
+Previously, parAngusa nAyagi said “Even if you don’t want to eliminate our sufferings in separation, at least ensure that your nArAyaNathvam is not challenged”.
 For that, emperumAn replied “Even if my nArAyaNathvam is challenged, I do not want to be accused of mixing with unqualified persons”.
-Understanding this, parAnkusa nAyaki requests a beetle “There is a way where he does not get accused of mixing with unqualified persons yet ensuring we sustain ourselves; He can take a stroll for a sport or to protect an elephant (gajEndhran), etc; At such times, if he passes through our streets, that will not hurt his reputation.
+Understanding this, parAngusa nAyagi requests a beetle “There is a way where he does not get accused of mixing with unqualified persons yet ensuring we sustain ourselves; he can take a stroll for a sport or to protect an elephant (gajEndhran) etc; at such times, if he passes through our streets, that will not hurt his reputation.
 We would also sustain ourselves by seeing him through the window.
 Since this is possible, ask him to do that”.

 aruL Azhip puL kadavIr avar vIdhi oru nAL enRu